markdonaho/kaggle-notebook-tpu-llama/README.md

 # Project Plan: Fine-Tuning a Llama 3.1 Summarizer for Knowledge Management
-Version: 9.2
+Version: 9.3
 Date: 2025-09-18
-Status: Phase 2.6 - Hardcoded Dependencies Implementation
+Status: Phase 2.7 - Repository Structure Correction and Hardcoded Paths

 ALL DEPENDENCIES ARE TO BE HARD CODED.
 THIS IS NOT OPTIONAL.
 LOOKUPS IN CODE ARE NOT AN OPTION EITHER.
 IF A LOOKUP IS NECESSARY, LOOK IT UP(not in the code), THEN HARD CODE THE VALUE.
 Acknowledge that you have read this line before proceeding.